-The results reject the hypothesis that firm size has a negative and significant effect on audit report lag.
+The results reject the hypot20sis that firm size has a negative and significant effect on audit report lag.
 In this study, the firm size has a negative and insignificant effect on audit report lag.
 Large and small companies have the same responsibility to immediately publish financial statements to the public as an obligation that should be fulfilled by those that have gone public.
-This is in line with the compliance theory that companies and auditors have to complete the audit process on time and publish the results immediately. supports study This а whichstated that firm size does not significantly affect audit report lag(Escaloni & Mareque, 2021; R. D. Jayati, Z. Machmuddah, 2020).
+This is in line with the compliance theory that companies and auditors have to complete the audit process on time and publish the results immediately.
+This supports a study which stated that firm size does not significantly affect audit report lag (Escaloni & Mareque, 2021; R. D. Jayati, Z. Machmuddah, 2020).